zDevelopers/UHPlugin/README.md

     - `/togglechat` : toggles the chat between the main chat and the private team chat.
     - `/togglechat <team ...>` : enters the private team chat of another team.
     - `/g <message>` : sends a message to the main chat.
- - `/uh about` : prints informations about the plugin and the translations.
+ - `/uh about` : prints information about the plugin and the translations.

 ### Permissions